ecomfe/veui/packages/babel-plugin-veui/README.md

 # babel-plugin-veui

-This Babel plugin enables you to wrtie simpler `import` statements by converting such statements:
+This Babel plugin enables you to write simpler `import` statements by converting such statements:

 ```js
 import { Button, Input } from 'veui'